-One of the biggest frustrations parents of school-aged children encounter is the after-school conversation, which usually ends up looking a little like this:
+One of the biggest frustrations parents of school-aged children encounter is the after-school conversation.
+You want your kids to spill on everything that happened that day, but instead the convo usually ends up going like this:

 Your kid: *shrugs*